ankan97dutta/spyglass/docs/architecture/architecture.md

 ## Core Components

 ### AsyncCollector
-The heart of Spyglass's non-blocking architecture.
+The heart of Profilis's non-blocking architecture.

 **Responsibilities:**
 - Asynchronous event collection and batching